Gecons/logibox/README.md

 # LogiBox

-A console-based logical sandbox.
+A console-based virtual sandbox environment that executes logic procedures.
+This program allows users to practice experimental logic statements and build standalone complex computational logic architectures.

 Define variables, build boolean expressions with AND/OR/XOR/NAND/NOR/XNOR/IMPLY/NIMPLY, save and load your workspace.

 ## Download

-Grab the latest build from the [](/releases).
+Grab the latest build from this repository.
 Extract the zip anywhere, then double-click `LogiBox.exe`.

 Windows may show a SmartScreen warning the first time ("Windows protected your PC").
 Click **More info** → **Run anyway**.
 This happens for any unsigned executable and is not specific to LogiBox.
+This is an open-source project.
+Feel free to check the source code in `logibox.py` which is shared in the repository.

 ## Commands